-Similarly, the company that I currently work for is trying to break into the middle-east with something that we’re sure of whether it will work well in there or not.
+Similarly, the company that I currently work for is trying to break into the middle-east with something that we are not sure of whether it will work well in there or not.
 In order to develop a plan of action for how I am going to take this further, I started with a really basic research – What are the various modes of entry into the international business?

 In this article, I will share with you what are the different modes of entry into international business.
 Having an idea of the different modes of entry into international business will give you a head start in creating a solid international strategy for you business.